 Important!
 If someone (e.g. a trading platform) asks you to create a Cryptopay account and become a user to work with their company, this might be a serious safety concern.
 Please note that Cryptopay is not a trading platform, nor do we partner with any such companies.

 Why fraudsters favour crypto platforms?
 The answer might lie in the nature of cryptocurrency transactions.
 They are irreversible.
 Once you press the Confirm button to send your money to another platform (e.g. 'for trade'), we won't be able to revert the transaction, nor refund it.

 Always properly research the trading platform in question before you provide third parties with any documents or send them any money.
 A good rule of thumb is: if something sounds too good to be true, it probably is.

-To protect our clients, we at Cryptopay employ automated transaction monitoring and fraud prevention systems, which work 24/7.
-All transactions are assigned appropriate risk scores in real time, and our transaction monitoring team analyses account and financial activity patterns.
-If we believe you might have fallen victim to a fraud we will immediately take actions to protect your account and contact you to offer assistance.
+If we believe you might have fallen victim to fraud, we will immediately take actions to protect your account and contact you to offer assistance.